kellyliyichen/eGFR_450k/multi-site/README.md

 The multi-site model to select a set of CpG sites that are associated with baseline eGFR/eGFR slope.

 ### run_whole_selection.py
-Run the whole selection procedure using all the dataset
+Run the whole selection procedure using all the dataset.

 ### final_model_with_selected.py
 Build the final LASSO model on all the data using the selected set of CpG sites.

+### output_whole_eGFR_CKDEPI
+Sample results of the final model for baseline eGFR.